Yoga can be a sweaty endeavor.

 Material: Natural rubber

-Why We Like It: So what makes this mat so great?
+Why I Like It: So what makes this mat so great?
 Well for starters, it’s really roomy, clocking in at 26″ wide and going all the way to 85″ in length.
 That means pretty much anyone can use this mat and have plenty of room to stretch and pose.

 It’s also thin, but somehow manages to offer tremendous support and cushioning despite its slender stature.
 So it’s easy to carry around but still gives you amazing performance.